What is an escape room residency?

 Phase 1 Acclimation & Introduction

 The vision is cast for the days ahead.
 Students engage Mobile Escape’s challenges as well as a maker space.
-This looks very similar to an in-class field trip (2 hrs).
+This looks very similar to an in-class field trip.
 It helps level the playing field, giving everyone an escape room experience, as well as a chance to make puzzles, riddles and codes of their own.

 Phase 2 PLANNING & BLUEPRINTING

 Students work together in groups to imagine what their own escape room might look like.
-Parameters include: their story and physical constraints are defined, an inventory list, as well as lock and clue types.
-After creating a coherent blueprint, they present it to the class and their best ideas are selected for implementation.
+Parameters often include: their story and theme, physical constraints, an inventory list, as well as lock and clue types.
+After creating a coherent blueprint, ideas are consolidated into a master escape room plan.

 Phase 3 CONSTRUCTION & ITERATION